refinedev/refine/documentation/tutorial/ui-libraries/layout/material-ui/react-router/index.md

 <Sandpack>

 Having wrapped our app with the necessary styling components, we're now ready to add our layout into the application.
-Refine provides default layouts for its supported UI libraries through [`<ThemedLayoutV2 />`](/docs/ui-integrations/material-ui/components/themed-layout) components, delivering a two-column layout with a sidebar and a main content area.
+Refine provides default layouts for its supported UI libraries through [`<ThemedLayout />`](/docs/ui-integrations/material-ui/components/themed-layout) components, delivering a two-column layout with a sidebar and a main content area.

-`<ThemedLayoutV2 />` components includes an header with user information (if an `authProvider` is provided), a sidebar with navigation links based on your resource definitions, a logout button (if an `authProvider` is provided), and a main content area where your content will be rendered.
+`<ThemedLayout />` components includes an header with user information (if an `authProvider` is provided), a sidebar with navigation links based on your resource definitions, a logout button (if an `authProvider` is provided), and a main content area where your content will be rendered.

 :::tip